Saiguruchandran/wumpus__world/README.md

 ## RESULT

-Therefore, Wumpus World Problem using Python demonstrating Inferences from Propositional Logic solved successfully.
+thus the implementation of  Wumpus World Problem using Python demonstrating Inferences from Propositional Logic was executed successfully.